MrBoggi/Home-Assistant/README.md

 This is a backup of my Home Assistant.
 It is running on a Ubuntu server running serveral dockers.
 Now running the following version of HA: 0.105.5

+## Todo-list

+Next big thing is to update/rewcreate a good Lovelace-layout